Oracle 11g AWR (Automatic Workload Repository)

 Baselines (Fixed):

-Creating a Baseline:
+a Baseline:

-Based on the snapshots we created above, we'll create the baseline.
+we created above, we'll create the baseline.

-1. get the snap id to create the baseline on using DBA_HIST_SNAPSHOT
+1. get the snap id to

-2. Create the base line as below
+2. Create the base

 BEGIN